Courtesy: PBS/Inkwell Films/Kundhart McGee Productions/Ark Media/WNET Thirteen

 Sanjay Gupta’s interview was one of the most moving of the entire mini-series.
 Gupta shows just how amazed he is by all of the information discovered through the research done for his interviewed.
 At one point, he even begins to tear up.
 That single moment is perhaps the defining moment of this entire special.
 The emotion that he shows is the entire point of the presentation.
 So few Americans are aware of their families’ histories.
 It doesn’t matter if someone is related down the line to this famous person or that, or if they are simply related to some random person.
 It’s that discovery of one’s past is the most important.
 It can make all the difference in a person’s life.
 It adds that much more to the nation’s already rich history as a whole.

 Gates’ interviews with members of the entertainment community reveal some very interesting notes about them.
 It also reminds viewers that they might be just as interested if they take the time to do some research into their own family roots.
 There’s no telling what viewers might find if they take that time.
 “Finding Your Roots” is proof of that.
 “Finding Your Roots” is available on DVD now.
 It can be ordered online at http://www.shoppbs.org.

-To keep up with the latest sports and entertainment reviews and news, go online to http://www.facebook.com/philspicks.
-Fans can always keep up with the latest sports and entertainment reviews and news in the Phil’s Picks blog at http://philspicks.wordpress.com.
+To keep up with the latest entertainment reviews and news, go to http://www.facebook.com/philspicks and “Like” it or its companion page, http://www.facebook.com/pages/Reel-Reviews/381028148587141.
+Fans can always keep up with the latest entertainment reviews and news in the Phil’s Picks blog at https://philspicks.wordpress.com.